alienyaoi/alien-yaoi/README.md

 ╰┈➤ ❝ Cheer Factory ! ❞
     ❝ take a picture 🎀 ❞
-  ❝ welcome to my manor! ❞
+  ❝ welcome to my manor ! ❞
-❝ i mean, your gonna have to model it after a model! ❞ ❝ i mean of course you have to have a brat girl summer ❞
+❝ i mean, your gonna have to model it after a model ! ❞ ❝ the way of life is to have a brat girl summer ❞

 ╰┈➤ ❝ im alienyaoi babezzz ❞
           ❝ 3teen 🎀 ❞